mbodm/wingetupd/README.md

 - The tool is specifically __not__ designed to install packages (that are not actually installed on your machine).
 It´s sole purpose is just to update your installed packages.
 Means: Before you can update some of your packages with this tool, you have to install them "by hand" or by using _WinGet_.
 In short: The tool can not (and want not) install any software.
 It´s just there for updating your already existing software.

 ### Requirements
 - There are not really any special requirements.
 It´s just a typical commandline _.exe_ file.
 Just download the newest release, from the [_Releases_](https://github.com/MBODM/wingetupd/releases) page.
-All the releases are compiled for x64, assuming you are using some 64-bit Windows (and that´s rather likely).
+All the releases are compiled for x64, assuming you are using some 64-bit Windows (and that's quite likely).

 ### Notes
 - The tool is written in C#, using .NET 6 and built with Visual Studio 2022.